Perverse schobers, stability conditions and quadratic differentials I: First examples of perverse schobers with arc system kits

-Let $\rg_{\on{tri}}$ be the ribbon graph with a contraction $c: \rg_{\on{tri}}\to \rg_{\Sgh}$, such that $c$ is the identity at the boundary vertices, and restricts at each internal vertex to the following contraction, where the loop depicted below encloses an interior singular point in $\sow$:
+Let $\rg_{\on{tri}}$ be the ribbon graph equipped with a contraction $c\colon \rg_{\on{tri}}\to \rg_{\Sgh}$, satisfying that $c$ is the identity at the boundary vertices, and restricts at each internal vertex to the contraction depicted in \Cref{fig:Gtri}, where the loop encloses an interior singular point in $\sow$.

-Thus, the all loops of $\rg_{\on{tri}}$ enclosing interior singular points in $\sow$ are incident to a trivalent vertex.
+Thus, all loops of $\rg_{\on{tri}}$ enclosing interior singular points in $\sow$ are incident to a trivalent vertex.
 We obtain a $\rg_{\on{tri}}$-parametrized perverse schober $c^*(\hF)$.
 Let $w$ be a trivalent vertex of $\rg_{\on{tri}}$ with an incident loop.
 A choice of two generating Lagrangians in the topological Fukaya-category of the $3$-gon centered around the vertex $w$ gives an equivalence $\hF(w)\simeq \on{Fun}(\Delta^{1},\mathcal{D}(k))$.
 Using this equivalence, we can find an explicit algebraic description of $c^*(\hF)$ near the loop in terms of the grading of the surface.
-The grading assigns an integer $m\geq 1$, called degree, to the closed curve describing the loop.
+The grading assigns the Maslov index $m\geq 1$ to the closed curve describing the loop.
+Recall also that the weight of the corresponding interior marked point of $\sow$ is $m-2$.
 The perverse schober $c^*(\hF)$ is locally equivalent to the following diagram: